Defending the sustainability and function

 Bare sticks offer no protection from harsh weather,

-and they cannot regenerate in time for breeding pairs to establish in spring.
+and cannot regenerate in time for breeding pairs to establish in spring.

 leaving little or no foliage left to capture carbon and utilise the water table.

-Biodiversity, surface water retention and air quality are directly affected by hedgerow viability.
+Biodiversity, water retention and air quality are directly affected by hedgerow viability.

-In the last 20 years, the popularity of zealous over-cutting has led to losses on an unprecedented scale.
+In 20 years, the popularity of over-cutting has led to losses on an unprecedented scale.

-Species that were once familiar and abundant are now absent from our landscape as a result.
+Species once familiar and abundant are now absent from our landscape as a result.

 This is a (sample) list of those we have lost

-We need this living habitat to be restored in our countryside!
+We urgently need this habitat to be restored in our countryside!

 Hedgerows like this offer no protection to wildlife or livestock.Which species